Nervous about your Disability Hearing? Find out what to expect.

 Question: How should I dress for the Social Security hearing?

 Answer: The good news is that these hearings are relatively informal.
-You do not need to dress up as you would for church or for other court proceedings.
-Although, you certainly can dress up if you would prefer.
-Please choose whatever clothing you are most comfortable wearing.
+You do not need to dress up as you might for other court proceedings.
+Although, a suit or dress is always a respectful choice, it is more important to wear clothes that are comfortable.

-As a rule of thumb, though, it is usually best avoid clothes that are: revealing, ripped, stained, or advertise alcohol or other intoxicating or illegal substances.
+As a rule of thumb, it is usually best avoid clothes that are: revealing, ripped, stained, or advertise alcohol or other intoxicating or illegal substances.
 You will be speaking to the judge, after all.

 Question: Do I have to testify?

 Answer: Yes.
 However, this is not the kind of testimony that you may have seen on TV or in movies.
 You will simply be giving answers to any questions asked by the judge or your attorney.

 Question: Will I be cross-examined?
 Will the other lawyer try to make me look like a liar?

 Answer: No. No. No. Social Security Disability and SSI Hearings are non-adversarial.
 This means that there is no attorney “on the other side” who will be asking you tough questions, trying to trip you up, and trying to ruin your credibility.
 Your attorney will be the only attorney in the room, and he or she certainly does not want to discredit you.

 Question: Who will be asking me questions?
 The judge or my lawyer?